 Tour the new BBC Television Centre development apartments and their retro interiors – chic living alongside a new Soho House, a cinema, and a new Bluebird restaurant and Royal College of Art campus.

-Earlier this year, the BBC Television Centre opened its doors to offer a glimpse of what’s to come – a huge new residential and living district in White City, West London, in a building where Morecambe and Wise once put the National Grid under immense pressure due to the sheer number of people tuning in.
+Last year, the BBC Television Centre opened its doors to offer a glimpse of what’s to come – a huge new residential and living district in White City, West London, in a building where Morecambe and Wise once put the National Grid under immense pressure due to the sheer number of people tuning in.

 The history of the BBC Television Centre is magnificent.
 The development now underway there, even with its luxury penthouses, a Soho House hotel, and prized transport links, is far from equalling the entertainment that’s been created there.

-But the transformation from what had recently become a dated and sad building is impressive nonetheless.
+But the transformation from what had recently become a dated building is impressive nonetheless.
 Developers are creating a new village centred around the famous ‘doughnut’, with gardens, views across Hammersmith Park, a cinema, cafés, restaurants, and various other amenities that draw in those able to pay for such loveliness.

 The BBC Television Centre managing director, Alistair Shaw, of property company Stanhope, spoke of his excitement about such an extensive change, not just at the site, but in the pocket of London as a whole.